maureengamache/Stock-Analysis/README.md

 ## Analysis

 ### Analysis 2017
-When analyzing all stocks in the data set in 2017, it appears all but 1 stock "TERP" , provided profitable returns.
-Amoung the profitable stocks there were four that returned over 100%.
+When analyzing all stocks in the data set in 2017, it appears all but one stock, "TERP" , provided profitable returns.
+Amoung the profitable stocks there were four stocks that returned over 100%.
 Those stocks were "DQ", "ENPH", "FSLR" and "SEDG", with the highest performing stock being "DQ", see *Figure 1* below.
 Now, in our previous anlysis of year over year, comparing 2017 to 2018, it was noted that the "DQ" stock did not perform as well in 2018, and in fact had a significant decrease in return, see *Figure 2* below in Analysis 2018.

 *Figure 1*